LOOSE-LIPS/loose-lips-2.0/src/routes/blog/record-store-days-feelings-for-sale-at-object-sounds-ghent/index.md

     imported/record-store-days-feelings-for-sale-at-object-sounds-ghent/image1370.jpeg
 description: >-
-  No matter which side your brain has been buttered on recently, most would think you&rsquo;d have to be several slices short of a loaf to start a vinyl shop in the middle of a global pandemic.
-But that&rsquo;s what Aimee Lara Bacallan and Alec Seynaeve decided to do shortly after Belgium was plunged into lockdown [...]Read More...
+  No matter which side your brain has been buttered on recently, most would think you;d have to be several slices short of a loaf to start a vinyl shop in the middle of a global pandemic.
+But that;s what Aimee Lara Bacallan and Alec Seynaeve decided to do shortly after Belgium was plunged into lockdown [...]Read More...
 published: true
 tags: feature
 featured: false